When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-There’s nothing like the freedom of jumping on your bike and going off on an adventure, whether you’re exploring your local area or going further afield.
-Bikepacking is a liberating experience and if you want to escape the hustle and bustle of daily life and reconnect with nature there’s no better way to explore the countryside than on an electric bike.
+There’s nothing quite like the freedom of jumping on your bike and going off on an adventure, whether you’re exploring your local area or going further afield.
+Bikepacking is a liberating experience, and if you want to escape the hustle and bustle of daily life, and reconnect with nature there’s no better way to explore the countryside than on an electric bike.

-Most electric bikes can be used for bikepacking, but it really depends on the kind of mileages you’re going to be covering and the sort of terrain you’ll be riding over.
-If, for example you were going to do a tour of the Scottish Highlands taking in gravel tracks and cross-country sections it would be wise to get a bike capable of handling different surfaces – either a Mountain bike (hardtail or full-suspension), hybrid bike or gravel e-bike.
+Most electric bikes can be used for bikepacking, but it depends on the kind of mileage you’re going to be covering and the sort of terrain you’ll be riding over.
+If for example, you were going to do a tour of the Scottish Highlands taking in gravel tracks and cross-country sections it would be wise to get a bike capable of handling different surfaces – either a Mountain bike (hardtail or full-suspension), hybrid bike or gravel e-bike.

 The kind of electric motor your bike has will also be important.
-If you’re going to be doing a lot of cross-country riding with some steep, technical climbs, you will definitely want a mid-drive motor.
-Although one of the latest generation of lightweight X35 ebikemotion gravel bikes like the Ribble CGR AL e would be more than up to the job.
+If you’re going to be doing a lot of cross-country riding with some steep, technical climbs, you will want a mid-drive motor.
+Although one of the latest generations of lightweight X35 ebikemotion gravel bikes like the Ribble Gravel AL e would be more than up to the job.

 Weight is something you’ll need to think carefully about.
 Electric bikes can vary greatly in weight starting at around 11kg for a carbon-framed Endurance e-road bike like the Ribble SL e through to 26kg for something like the Cube Kathmandu.

-Touring bikes are generally designed to carry much heavier weights and are traditionally made from steel.
+Touring bikes are generally designed to carry much heavier weight and are traditionally made from steel.
 If you’re travelling light then an aluminium or carbon frame is usually more than adequate.

-This really depends on how long you plan on staying out for, and the kind of weather you’ll be expecting.
-Below I have comprised a list of some basics for a few days out.
+This depends on how long you plan on staying out for, and the kind of weather you’ll be expecting.
+Below I have comprised a list of some basics for a few days of bikepacking.